creek-service/aggregate-template/README.md

       * Set the name to `COVERALLS_REPO_TOKEN`
       * Set the value to the repo token you noted from Coveralls.io.
 3. Customise the files in the new repo:
-   1. Replace/duplicate the [`example-service`](example-service) module.
-       One module per service this aggregate will contain.
-   2. Replace the `org.acme` and associated package names used in the code with your own.
+   1. Run the `init.sh` script to initialize the repo:
+        Note: if on OS X, then first run `brew install gnu-sed` and update the path as indicated in the output 'caveats'.

+        ```shell
+        ./init.sh
+        ```
+   2. Delete the `init.sh` script.
    3. Search for `ChangeMe` comments, following the instructions.
    4. Replace/remove this README.md!
    5. Commit changes as a PR (so you can test the PR build works, if using GitHub actions to build)
+   6. Replace/duplicate the [`example-service`](example-service) module.
+      One module for each service this aggregate will contain.

 [1]: https://github.com/diffplug/spotless
 [2]: https://spotbugs.github.io/